-7.18 There is a need for a comprehensive re-examination of export incentives for sugar, so as to align them with India's commitments to WTO agreements.
-The manner in which incentives are being given at present does not seem to be in compliance with WTO guidelines.
-As per WTO commitments, India does not have any scheduled export subsidy entitlements and can benefit only under special and differential treatment provision.
+- 7.18 As per WTO commitments, India does not have any scheduled export subsidy entitlements and can benefit only under special and differential treatment provision.
 This means that, as per Nairobi Ministerial Declaration of the WTO, India cannot provide export subsidies and any export promotion measures of equivalent effect on agricultural products.
-However, under special and differential treatment provision of the Uruguay Round Agreement on Agriculture, India can provide reductionist export subsidies in a way to gradually phase them out by 2023.

-7.19 While there is a need to continue to incentivise sugar for exports, the task force recommends a comprehensive re-examination of export incentives for sugar, so as to align them with India's commitments to WTO agreements, especially as India is required to phase out the subsidies for marketing, ocean freight, etc., by December 2023.
+However, under special and differential treatment provision of the Uruguay Round Agreement on Agriculture, India can provide reductionist export subsidies in a way to gradually phase them out by 2023. - 7.19 While there is a need to continue to incentivize sugar exports at present, the task force recommends redesigning of export incentives so as to rule out their being challenged at WTO.
 The Department of Food and Public Distribution may coordinate with the Department of Commerce and work out a suitable incentive mechanism for the export of sugar while keeping the implications for the exchequer to the minimum possible extent.